-Sports premium for our KS1 and 2 pupils has allowed us to enhance and develop PE provision including teaching, equipment, training, after school clubs, addressing sensory needs, etc.
+Sports premium for our KS1 and 2 pupils has allowed us to enhance and develop PE provision including teaching, equipment, training and after school clubs.

 13. How is the decision made about what type and how much support my child/young person will receive?